eric2003-tj/DP-900/CH1.md

   <li>Transform(Normalization,formation...) dataset</li>
   <li>Load dataset</li>
 </ul>
-<p>It is often used in non-relational dataset like NoSQLl's ELT/ETL processing.
+<p>It is often used in non-relational dataset like NoSQL's ELT/ETL processing.
 Data is loaded,arranged and then strored in cube.Furthermore, it can be used in data analysis and decision making.</p>
 <ul>
   <li>summary</li>